timfilzinger/idp-software.com/docs/vendors/affinda/index.md

 - Multi-format, multi-language extraction across 50+ languages
 - Built-in validation, transformations and rule logic for STP
 - No-code (AI Integrations Agent) and API options for rapid downstream connection
-- Type-safe SDKs with auto-generated Pydantic/TypeScript schemas
+- Type-safe Client Libraries with auto-generated Pydantic/TypeScript schemas

 ## Use cases

-- Asset finance
-- Accounts payable
+The Affinda Platform is built to handle any document automation use case, including:
-- Business process outsourcing
+- Business and financial services
-- Claims handling
-- Customer onboarding (KYC)
 - Lending
+- Insurance
+- Logistics
 - Resume parsing

 ## Technical specifications